 What are the Bears of the Bear Route called?

 There are more inducements to bet on this path, as the recreational areas: a stop on the way to eat something.
-But perhaps the greatest attraction of this trip, at least for the youngest, is to be able to contemplate closely two bears Asturian: "Paca" and "Moli", who spend the day from one side to the other, inside on a fenced mountain next to the path.
-The first has lived here since 1996.
-The second arrived at the facilities in 2018, after Tola's death.
-The decision has the support of experts and biologists from the Doñana Biological Station, who consider that the two bears that live in semi-freedom will be better together because they will be able to interact with each other.
+But perhaps the greatest attraction of this trip, at least for the youngest, is to be able to contemplate closely the female bear “Moli”who spends his days moving back and forth within a fenced-in area next to the path.
+He arrived at the facility in 2018. after the deaths of Tola and Paca.

 The Path of the Bear

-At lunchtime, at 12 noon, is the best time to see them.
-Is The Bear of Asturias Foundation the one that takes care of everything.
-It deals with the feeding and care of the bears, the maintenance of the facilities and of attending to us, the visitors.
-In this area they have also raised a small viewpoint so that we can see the place better.
+Lunchtime, at 12 noon, is the best time to watch it.
+Is The Bear of Asturias Foundation She's in charge of everything.
+She takes care of feeding and caring for the animals, maintaining the facilities, and looking after us, the visitors.
+They've also built a small viewpoint in this area so we can get a better look at the grounds.

 Bicycle rental in Senda del Oso with TeverAstur